Delivering Social Value

 Over the past 12 months, we have helped many of our customers to mitigate the impact of COVID-19 in their respective businesses with measures including additional consultancy, training and restructuring of commercial arrangements.

 Over the past 12 months, we have also offered our services with the help of our local MP, to local schools, charities and other organisations who have been engaged in providing important advice or guidance to local stakeholders in relation to COVID-19: https://www.e-shot.net/insights/blog/helping-you-to-keep-people-informed-covid-19

 2. Tackling Economic Inequality

-Recruitment: We continue to develop our recruitment practices and employment conditions in line with the five foundational principles set out in the Good Work Plan.
+Recruitment: We continue to develop and review our recruitment policies and employment conditions in line with the five foundational principles set out in the Good Work Plan.
 Our recruitment policy addresses recruiting for additional staff from the local area, in roles that encompass areas where there are known national skills shortages.

 Apprenticeships: Additionally, we actively support the government apprenticeship schemes.
-We currently work with local colleges to source technical roles and would expect this apprentice to live locally.
+We currently have 3 apprentices work at Forfront.
 We also continue to offer work experience and work placement opportunities to local schools and colleges and assess opportunities to widen this remit with each additional successful tender.